 There are also broader objectives that have to be considered in supporting the community to be resilient in the face of cost of living impacts.
-Continuing to deliver a sustainable economy for Adur is fundamental in providing support for many households and enabling residents to thrive, be resilient and connected.
-This Roadmap will focus on how finite resources are used to support and deliver this work and leverage other resources from our system partners.
-We want to ensure that we use these resources as efficiently and effectively as possible so that the system works for residents and more simple, accessible arrangements are in place.
+Continuing to deliver a sustainable economy for Worthing is fundamental in providing support for many households and enabling residents to thrive, be resilient and connected.
+As part of this Roadmap Worthing Council will be focusing on using its finite resources to support and deliver this work and leverage other resources from our system partners.

+The Worthing Cost of Living Roadmap will also be informed by the issues raised by residents as part of the 'Big Listen' project.
 Resident engagement and equalities impact assessment will be incorporated into activities in the Roadmap, including for people facing barriers in accessing support or services, and this work will support the Council's wider participation agenda.

 The cost of living landscape will change over the three year period of the Roadmap which means it will need to be a flexible and nimble document.
 Some initiatives can be more detailed in the early phases, but some will require time for more significant development.
-The Roadmap has a number of impact measures to reflect progress and will be reviewed by the Strategic Group annually and amended to reflect changing circumstances as needed.
+The Roadmap will be reviewed by the Strategic Group annually and amended to reflect changing circumstances as needed.